Your cart

 Can I make my wired CarPlay radio wireless?

-Almost immediately after we started carrying our first CarPlay receivers, people started asking about wireless options.
-We now carry plenty of models in wired and wireless configurations, but if you already have a wired-only CarPlay unit in your dash, it used to be nearly impossible to make the switch without buying and installing a new radio.
 The CRUX ACP-WLX Wireless Apple CarPlay Interface works with nearly every factory and aftermarket radio with wired CarPlay capability to turn it into a wireless unit.
 Adding this interface is as simple as plugging the included cable into your radio's dedicated CarPlay USB port, then pairing your iPhone via Bluetooth.
 After that, you're ready to enjoy CarPlay as you drive without needing to connect your iPhone again.

 Do you have questions about Apple CarPlay?

-Posted on 11/17/2022
+Posted on 11/26/2023

 Commenter image